 With the new stamp sheetlet, PostNL is competing for the main prize in the EUROPA Stamp Best Design Competition.
 This design competition is organized annually by PostEurop, the organization in which all European national postal companies work together.

 The Old Postal Routes stamp sheet consists of 6 stamps in 2 designs with the International 1 designation, intended for mail up to 20 grams with an international destination.
 The stamps will be available from May 11, 2020 at Bruna stores and through the website.
-The stamps can also be ordered by telephone from the Collect Club customer service on telephone number 088 868 99 00.
 The period of validity is indefinite.